Connor Joe Player Props: Pirates vs. Nationals

 Connor Joe At The Plate

-- Joe has six doubles, two triples, three home runs and eight walks while batting .304.
+- Joe is hitting .304 with six doubles, two triples, three home runs and eight walks.

-- In seven games this season (33.3%), Joe has picked up an RBI, including two games with multiple runs batted in.
+- Joe has driven in a run in seven games this year (33.3%), including two games with multiple runs batted in.

-- He has scored in 42.9% of his games this year, with two or more runs scored in 19.0%.
+- He has scored in 42.9% of his games this season, with more than one run scored in 19.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.